danbishop/kita/README.md

 ## Installation

+The easiest method is to install the snap.
+However, Kita is also available as a Ruby Gem.

+In order to install the gem version on Ubuntu, first install Ruby and the following libraries:
+`sudo apt install ruby ruby-dev build-essential`

-Installation should be as simple as `gem install kita`, however there is also a snap available.
+Now installation should be as simple as `sudo gem install kita`

+You can now run `kita`

 [![Get it from the Snap Store](https://snapcraft.io/static/images/badges/en/snap-store-black.svg)](https://snapcraft.io/kita)